 If you long to grow beyond the "Spiritual Kindergarten" that is the program of A.A., then I invite you to explore this website, in addition to prayerfully considering joining and/or forming a Christ-centered recovery group in your area.

 Even the pioneers of A.A. knew enough to say, "Our book is meant to be suggestive only.
 We realize we know only a little" (ibid, pg.
 164).
 But they also had the wisdom to add...

 "God will constantly disclose more to you and to us.
 Ask Him in your morning meditation what you can do each day for the man who is still sick.
 The answers will come, if your own house is in order.
 But obviously you cannot transmit something you haven't got.
 See to it that your relationship with Him is right, and great events will come to pass for you and countless others.
 This is the Great Fact for us."

-Since this website is privately owned and operated by a non-professional individual, there is no warranty as to the accuracy, completeness, or usefulness of any information presented on this website.
-Additionally, your use of this website means that you agree to indemnify and hold harmless the owner of this forum, as well as any and all related websites and subsidiaries.
+Since this website is privately owned and operated by a non-professional individual, there is no warranty as to the accuracy, completeness, or usefulness of any information presented on this website or in any Focused and Free Recovery videos, or meetings.
+Additionally, your use of this website means that you agree to indemnify and hold harmless the owner/founder of Focused and Free Recovery, as well as any and all related websites and subsidiaries.